-Instead of machining the pier's top to accommodate the base adapter, you can use the optional pier adapter (Fig. 4.13).
-In this case, the flat top of the pier should accommodate the four bolts used to fix the pier adapter to the pier; then you can mount the base adapter on the pier adapter.

-Please refer to the pier adapter technical drawing in 14.2.
+Instead of machining the pier's top to accommodate the base adapter, you can use the optional tripod adapter.
+In this case, the flat top of the pier should accommodate the three bolts used to fix the tripod adapter to the pier; then you can mount the base adapter on the pier adapter.
+Please refer to the tripod adapter technical drawing in 14.2.